nycmeshnet/docs/content/hardware/config.md

 Once this device pairs it will get a different IP address using DHCP.
 To stay logged in, use the management wifi and log in at https://192.168.172.1

-Troubleshooting: If you are unable to log into the LiteBeam reset it to factory defaults- press and hold the Reset button for more than 10 seconds while the LiteBeam ac is already powered on
+Troubleshooting: If you are unable to log into the LiteBeam, reset it to factory defaults- press and hold the Reset button for more than 10 seconds while the LiteBeam ac is already powered on.

 ### <a name="sxtKiosk"></a>SXTsq kiosk